mvkitech/nodejs-react-mini-microservice-app/readme.txt

-    6) "Event Bus" service is what makes the entire micro service asynchronous communication possible as its purpose is to route all incoming events as outgoing events to the various services to keep them informed of the state of the date at any given time.
-In this proof of concept application, the "Event Bus" has been implemented using "node.js" JavaScript code just like all the other services which make up the suite of micro services. however if this was an actual production system, a commercially available equivalent tool such as RabbitMQ or Kafka could be used instead.
+    6) "Event Bus" service is what makes the entire micro service asynchronous communication possible as its purpose is to route all incoming events as outgoing events to the various services to keep them informed of the state of the data at any given time.
+In this proof of concept application, the "Event Bus" has been implemented using "node.js" JavaScript code just like all the other services which make up the suite of micro services.
+However if this was an actual production system, a commercially available equivalent tool such as RabbitMQ or Kafka could be used instead.